ecosensors/Paperless-Raspberry-Pi5/README.md

 select WiFi Network
 * Choose your WiFi

-When the update are done, open a terminal and
+When the update are done, open a terminal and enter

 ```
 sudo raspi-config